 - Cognitive Performance, Sleepiness, and Mood in Partially Sleep Deprived Adolescents: The Need for Sleep Study (March 2016)

-- Behaviorally Assessed Sleep and Susceptibility to the Common Cold (Sept.
+- Behaviorally Assessed Sleep and Susceptibility to the Common Cnew (Sept.
 2015)

 - Sleep Disorders and Associated Medical Comorbidities in Active Duty Military Personnel (Feb.
 2013)